rutishauserlab/bmovie-release-NWB-BIDS/README.md

 ### Data
 #### NWB Files:
-NWB-formatted intracranial recordings can be downloaded from the [Dandi Archive, Dandiset #XYZ](TOBEADDED).
+NWB-formatted intracranial recordings can be downloaded from the [Dandi Archive, Dandiset 000623](https://dandiarchive.org/dandiset/000623).

 [Dandi command line interface (CLI)](https://pypi.org/project/dandi/) can be used to download the files from Dandi Archive using the commands:
 ```bash